iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> My android app refuses to download the current state of covid cases.
+I have to go to Google to find out.
+It is annoying and frustrating<br> :date: __2020-12-04 21:20:54__

+> Doesn't really do anything.<br> :date: __2020-12-04 03:47:26__

+> After 6 months have uninstalled, the decision to move to the untried Herald protocol was the last straw.<br> :date: __2020-12-03 00:16:40__

+> Have an OPPO phone and tired of "correcting" battery optimisation.
+Will likely delete it if is not remedied.<br> :date: __2020-12-02 02:36:14__

 > It's doesn't work I got close to some one who has it<br> :date: __2020-11-29 01:01:51__